Week of Innovative Regions in Europe 2024 - Program

 13:00 – 13:45 | Breakout sessions |

 Breakout session 1.
-Policymaking on the national, regional and European level - LIVESTREAMING | |
+Policymaking on the national, regional and European level |

 To strengthen innovation-driven territorial transformation, the pilot action Partnerships for Regional Innovation (PRI) was launched in May 2022 by the Commission in cooperation with the Committee of the Regions.
 It was accompanied by the publication of a PRI playbook presenting policy tools and practices common in Europe and beyond.
 As a result of the pilot, an ‘action book’ on innovation for place-based transformation has been published.
 The recently published ACTION-book on place-based transformative innovation, developed with support from partners across Europe and coordinated by the Joint Research Centre and the European Committee of the Regions, details the dynamics of how these new regional innovation partnerships will function in practice.
 The workshop would invite regions participating in the pilot to take stock of the key achievements of the action and showcase some of the most innovative and successful practices in place. |